A Weekend in Belgrade

 Restaurants in Belgrade

 We found a spot for lunch and ordered a burger and chicken fingers.
-Nothing to write home about but it was okay.
-The challenge was to find a spot with the least amount of smoke.
+Nothing to write home about, but it was okay.
+The challenge was to find a place with the least amount of smoke.

-We will not attempt to sugarcoat this comment as it really put us off.
-Lunch for two, 2000 Serbian Dinars, $19.00.
-In one restaurant we asked the server for a spot in a corner away from the smoke.
+We will not attempt to sugarcoat this comment, as it really put us off.
+Lunch for two is 2000 Serbian Dinars, $19.00.
+In one restaurant, we asked the server for a spot in a corner away from the smoke.

 We apologized for not being used to the smoke.
 Instead of helping us out, he gave us a judging look and reminded us that we were in Serbia now.

-We spent the remaining part of the day in our room, had a nap, and worked on the blog and photo editing.
-Di had a nice haircut and we had dinner in our room, cabbage rolls from the supermarket, and a vitamin salad followed by popcorn and an episode of The Crown.
+We spent the remaining part of the day in our room, took a nap, and worked on the blog and photo editing.
+Di had a nice haircut, and we had dinner in our room: cabbage rolls from the supermarket and a vitamin salad, followed by popcorn and an episode of The Crown.

 The early morning sun in downtown Belgrade